 10. Plato’s Closet

-Plato’s closet is another platform that wants to buy shoes off of you.
+Plato’s closet is another platform that wants to sell your shoes.
 Particularly popular among teens, you’re more likely to get a quote if your shoes are in excellent condition and come from a well-known brand.

 There’s no need to make an appointment at the store.
 Just walk in with your gently used footwear and ID.
 If you accept their offer, you get paid in cash.